MayoCalc / Blog / Everyday

 Is it better to size up or size down?

 Size up.
 A slightly loose ring is comfortable and can be adjusted with sizing beads or a ring guard.
-A ring that is too tight can be uncomfortable, difficult to remove, and may even restrict blood flow in hot weather when fingers swell.
+A ring that's too tight can be uncomfortable, difficult to remove, and may even restrict blood flow in hot weather when fingers swell.

 Related Tools